rerun1/palindrome/README.md

 Code works on a string of words.
 For example: "Hello olleH" is a palindrome by this page's definition.

+Commented out are more verbose ways to achieve this goal (one is recursive and the other a for loop)

 <br>

 ## Objectives